 Reviewed by Mike G

 Since the 1960's the Spanish island of Ibiza has been a Mecca for hedonists, alternative lifestylers and party-goers from all over the world during the Northern summer.
-Nowadays, instead of Pink Floyd and paisley, the culture is unabashedly electronic dance music: all-night clubbing and throbbing house and trance have become new partners to that age-old Ibizan tradition of goodtime excess.
+Nowadays, instead of Pink Floyd and paisley, the culture is unabashedly electronic dance music: all-night clubbing and throbbing dance music have become new partners to that age-old Ibizan tradition of goodtime excess.

 The Padilla years

 The albums listed above date mostly from Jose Padilla's time as curator of the series - Volumes 1 to 6 - and they remain essential snapshots of warm, tech-savvy, post-dance chillout music.